Ax0l0ti/1st-year/README.md

 $b)$ gives u a decent start on some lecture notes
 $c)$ ~~shows u how ==**NOT**== to do a *Obsid Repo*~~

-Also remember Obsid tags and links are the goat
+Also remember Obsid Links are the goat
-#Structuring

 [[Callouts]]
 [[Format cheat sheet]]
 [[Shortcuts]]